AlansCodeLog/blender-debugger-for-vscode/README.md

 Open your addon folder (e.g. "C:\Code\Blender Stuff\addons\myaddon").

 Install the Python extension for VS Code if you haven't already.
+For Visual Studio see [Installing Python Support](https://docs.microsoft.com/en-us/visualstudio/python/installing-python-support-in-visual-studio).

 In the lower left ([see #3 here](https://code.visualstudio.com/docs/python/python-tutorial#_prerequisites)), VS Code should have auto detected your Python install and set it as the interpreter.
+For Visual Studio see [Managing Python Environments](https://docs.microsoft.com/en-us/visualstudio/python/managing-python-environments-in-visual-studio).

 Go to the Debugging tab and add a configuration.
 Pick Python.
 You'll want the configuration that looks like this, no need to change the defaults, you can delete the rest.